 - 1914—The Lothrop Theatre at 3212 North 24th Street opened this year, and operated until 1955.

-- 1914—Ivy Theatre was opened at 2128 Sherman Street this year.
+- 1914—Ivy Theatre was opened at 2128 Sherman Street (16th and Burdette) this year.
 It stayed open for less than a decade.

 - 1914—The Benson Theatre was opened at 6084 Military Avenue in 1920, it became the Benalto Theatre, and in 1927 it was renamed the Benson Theatre.
 It stayed open until 1953.